×

 Multi-modal indexing enhances the metadata table by extending new index types as new partitions.
 Making this rich metadata available to query engines like Trino reduces compute workloads and delivers results faster.

-What are the implications of using Apache Hudi for near real-time analytics?
+Using Apache Hudi for near real-time analytics

 Hudi can ingest data within minutes, allowing for the rapid, simultaneous analysis of multiple datasets.
 We’ve already mentioned how near real-time analysis helps e-commerce companies personalize customer experiences.
 The same is true in healthcare, where a 360-degree view of patients based on the freshest data can deliver positive medical outcomes.